unborn-andy/uib-template-vue-navbar/README.md

 2. In Template Settings, select `Load an external template using Degit` and load the template from<br> `unborn-andy/uib-template-vue-navbar`
 3. In Advanced settings, set it to serve files from the `/dist` folder.
 4. From `~/.node-red/uibuilder/navbar` run `npm install` to install all the dependencies of the app based on the package.json file.
-5. Run `npm run build` so parcel-bundler will build the app into the `/dist` folder.
+5. Run `npm run build` so Vite will build the app into the `/dist` folder.
 6. Browse to `http://<nodered-ip>:1880/navbar`

 ## Configuration

-1. In `index.html` change the IP of to match your Node-red server's IP<br> `<script src="http://192.168.0.7:1880/uibuilder/vendor/socket.io/socket.io.js"></script>`
-2. During the installation steps I used as an example the uibuilder url `navbar`.<br>
+1. During the installation steps I used as an example the uibuilder url `navbar`.<br>
 If you used something else more appropriate for your project, then you have to make two changes for the navigation to work.<br> in `app.js` change `uibuilder.start('/navbar', '/uibuilder/vendor/socket.io')` and <br> in `router.js` change `base: "navbar",`
-3. If you want to rename any of the pages in /components folder to something more descriptive to your project,<br> then rename them and make the relative changes to  the `router.js` and `NavBar.vue` files.
+2. If you want to rename any of the pages in /components folder to something more descriptive to your project,<br> then rename them and make the relative changes to  the `router.js` and `NavBar.vue` files.
-4. After any change, rebuild the app using `npm run build`
+3. After any change, rebuild the app using `npm run build`

 #### Example of a working project :